aldgoff/3DChess/README.md

 TODO: Rules, architecture, coding, etc.

-Note, if you use the Visual Studio Community Edit>Rename feature (auto refactoring) and it changes a variable in a script component, you will have to manually drag the game object into the component field.
+Note, if you use the Visual Studio Community Edit>Rename feature (auto refactoring) and it changes a variable in a script component, you will have to manually redrag the game object into the component field.